wolfrum/manuscript-test/manuscript/chapter-02.md

-This is a new chapter on the new branc
+This is a new chapter on the new branch we created.